Estuary

 If you’re trying to find the top open-source CI/CD tools in 2024, look no further.

-CI/CD, which means Continuous Integration and Continuous Delivery, is a software development approach that aims to streamline and automate the entire process of building, testing, and deploying software.
+CI/CD, which stands for Continuous Integration and Continuous Delivery, is a software development approach that aims to streamline and automate the entire process of building, testing, and deploying software.

 Continuous Integration refers to regularly integrating code changes into a shared repository, where they are automatically tested and verified.
 This helps to catch bugs and errors early on before they become more complex and costly.